 I think one of the worst feelings when baking macarons is when you open the oven door and see all your hard work gone in an instant with cracked tops.
 I admit, I still get these from time to time because I’m sometimes impatient.

-There are three main reasons macaron shells crack: the meringue could be underbeaten to soft, rather than stiff, peaks; the batter could be overmixed; or excess air was still trapped inside the piped shells.
+There are two main reasons macaron shells crack: the batter was overmixed or excess air was trapped inside the piped shells.

 - Don’t overmix the batter.